Kikocup/transparentNavbar/README.md

 # transparentNavbar

 In this Website you can see a transparent navbar paired with a coverpicture.
-Navbar on a small device won't work aswell as the login and the signup page (just for a good look :D).
+Navbar now working.
+Added a smooth scroll for the navbar.